Pharmacy context

 Principle 3.
 Premises

 The pharmacy premises are well maintained and are suitable for the services the pharmacy provides.
-The pharmacy has appropriate facilities for people to have private conversations with team members.
+It has appropriate facilities for people to have private conversations with team members.

 Principle 4.
 Services, including medicines management

-The pharmacy team doesn’t store and manage all its medicine as it should.
-And there is a risk some medicines may be supplied that are not fit for purpose.
+The pharmacy does not manage medicines that require cold storage as it should.
+And so, there is a risk some medicines may be supplied that are not fit for purpose.
 The pharmacy provides a range of services that are suitably accessible to people and support them in managing their health.
 And it manages these services well.

 Principle 5.
 Equipment and facilities